VedaangP/MChem-Report-SI/ML-scripts/ML_README.md

 ### `MLR_Vmax_vs_Unified.py`

-A single script to compare the Vmax and Unified MLR models.
+A single script to compare the $V_{max}$ and Unified MLR models.
 Trained across all databases, so acceptor input parameters were also added.

 Output:
-- Parity Plot of Vmax vs Unified model
+- Parity Plot of $V_{max}$ vs Unified model
-- Residual Plot of Vmax vs Unified model
+- Residual Plot of $V_{max}$ vs Unified model

 ### `GB_Vmax` and `GB_individual`

-Trains GB Vmax and Unified models.
+Trains GB $V_{max}$ and Unified models.
 Trained across all databases, so acceptor input parameters were also added.

 Output: Parity Plot